njlr/solid-hex/README.md

 # solid-hex

-A simple hexagon library using cube-coordinates ⬡
+A simple hexagon library using cube-coordinates. ⬡

+This package is based on code from https://www.redblobgames.com/grids/hexagons/.

 ## Install